What Is ISO 14001 Certification?

 2. Certification Body Fees

-Organizations that approach certification strategically often see measurable ROI through waste reduction and risk mitigation.
+Organizations that approach implementation strategically frequently see measurable return through risk mitigation, energy efficiency, and operational discipline.

 What Is the ISO 14001 Certification Process?